goss-org/goss/docs/manual.md

 * `{{.Vars}}` - Containing the values defined in [--vars](#global-options) file

 Available functions beyond text/template [built-in functions](https://golang.org/pkg/text/template/#hdr-Functions):
-* `mkSlice` - Retuns a slice of all the arguments.
+* `mkSlice "ARG1" "ARG2"` - Retuns a slice of all the arguments.
 See examples below for usage.
+* `getEnv "var" ["default"]` - A more forgiving env var lookup.
+If key is missing either "" or default (if provided) is returned.
+* `readFile "fileName"` - Reads file content into a a string, trims whitespace.
+Useful when a file contains a token.
+  * **NOTE:** Goss will error out during during the parsing phase if the file does not exist, no tests will be executed.

 **NOTE:** gossfiles containing text/template `{{}}` controls will no longer work with `goss add/autoadd`.
 One way to get around this is to split your template and static goss files and use [gossfile](#gossfile) to import.